chaoss/grimoirelab-sirmordred/docker/README.md

 github_api_token = "42207XXXXXXXX"
 ```

-For builidng the dashboard, sirmordred configures Kibiter.
+For building the dashboard, sirmordred configures Kibiter.
 No config is needed
 by default but sometimes is useful to change the default time frame is shown.

 [panels]